Improved Central Limit Theorem and bootstrap approximations in high dimensions: Introduction

 if $c_{1-\alpha}$ is obtained via either the empirical or the third-order matching multiplier bootstrap methods and

 if $c_{1-\alpha}$ is obtained via general multiplier bootstrap methods, where the constant $C$ may depend on $\eta$.
-Even though these are one-sided bounds, they are useful because they show that in any test based on the statistic $T_n$, increasing the critical value $c_{1-\alpha}$ by an infinitesimal factor $\eta$ may substantially reduce over-rejection.
-It is worth noting that, given that in high-dimensional settings, where $p$ is rapidly increasing together with $n$, $c_{1-\alpha}$ is typically also getting large as we increase $n$, adding an infinitesimal factor $\eta$ may not have a large impact on the power properties of the test.
+Even though these are one-sided bounds, they are useful because they show that in any test based on the statistic $T_n$, increasing the critical value $c_{1-\alpha}$ by an incremental factor $\eta$ may substantially reduce the sample complexity for over-rejection.
+Namely, assuming $\log p \gtrsim \log n$ for simplicity, for the over-rejection probability to be less than or equal to a given level $0 < \Delta < 1-\alpha$, the empirical bootstrap or multiplier bootstrap (without incremental factor) requires $n \gtrsim \Delta^{-4} \log^5 p$, while adding a constant incremental factor reduces the sample complexity to $n \gtrsim (\Delta^{-2} \log^3p) \vee \log^5 p$ if we use the empirical or third-order matching bootstrap.
+It is worth noting that, given that in high-dimensional settings, where $p$ is rapidly increasing together with $n$, $c_{1-\alpha}$ is typically also getting large as we increase $n$, adding an incremental factor $\eta$ may not have a large impact on the power properties of the test.

 In fact, all our results apply to a more general version of the statistic $T_n$: